 Consuming carbohydrates during longer endurance training sessions can help to reduce muscle breakdown.
 And may help to maintain normal immune function.

 Having said that, sometimes it can be beneficial to train in a fasted state:

 Why you might want to limit carbohydrate ingestion during aerobic training

 As we’ve seen, carbohydrates can enhance exercise performance, reduce muscle breakdown and preserve immune function.

 Despite the clear benefits, it’s not always beneficial to consume carbohydrates during training.
 So, why is that?
 Simply put, this may reduce some of the benefits of aerobic training, and in particular fat metabolism.
 The main reason for this, relates to how consuming carbohydrates increases carbohydrate metabolism.
 And this may compromise the training benefits of long endurance training sessions, where the primary aim is to develop muscular endurance, efficiency and fat metabolism.

 - The ingestion of carbohydrates during exercise can have a significant effect on exercise performance

 - During prolonged or intense exercise the body starts to break down and deplete muscle glycogen stores.
-Eventually this will deplete glycogen levels to the point where carbohydrate oxidation rates decrease, this can negatively effect fat metabolism, increase rates of fatigue and lead to increased levels of muscle protein catabolism
+Eventually this will deplete glycogen levels to the point where carbohydrate oxidation rates decrease, which can negatively affect fat metabolism, increase rates of fatigue and increase muscle protein breakdown.

-- The ingestion of carbohydrates during aerobic exercise can help to maintain blood sugar levels, preserve muscle and liver glycogen stores, reduce the rates of muscle breakdown, and enhance exercise performance
+- By ingestion carbohydrates during aerobic exercise, you can maintain blood sugar levels, preserve muscle and liver glycogen stores, reduce muscle breakdown, lower cortisol levels, maintain immune function and enhance exercise performance